 Identifiers are interpreted according to the grammar given in Section 5.16 of the upcoming version 3.0 of the Unicode standard, with some small modifications.
 This grammar is based on both normative and informative character categories specified by the Unicode standard.
-The characters in the specified categories in version 2.1 of the Unicode standard must be treated as in those categories by all conforming ECMAScript implementations; however, conforming ECMAScript implementations may allow additional legal identifier characters based on the category assignment from later versions of Unicode.
+The characters in the specified categories in version 4.0 of the Unicode standard must be treated as in those categories by all conforming ECMAScript implementations.

-This standard specifies one departure from the grammar given in the Unicode standard: The dollar sign () and the underscore () are permitted anywhere in an identifier.
-The dollar sign is intended for use only in mechanically generated code.
+This standard specifies one departure from the grammar given in the Unicode standard: The dollar sign () and the underscore () are permitted anywhere in an identifier,